Warframe: Koumei & The Five Fates

 Koumei & The Five Fates was an update released on October 2, 2024.
-It had a Japanese theme and included a new Warframe, along with quality of life improvements.
+It had a Japanese theme and included a new luck-themed Warframe, Koumei, along with quality of life improvements.

 1999

 The 1999 expansion, also titled 'Warframe: 1999', was released on December 13, 2024.
 It is centered around an alternate history 1999 and the Protoframes - individuals that are precursors to certain present-day Warframes.
 Players initially take the role of Arthur Nightingale, the Protoframe of Excalibur, during the events of New Year's Eve 1999 in Höllvania, a city under threat of a virus outbreak and paramilitary occupation.
-Players then take control of the Drifter as they team up with The Hex, a group of Protoframes led by Arthur, as they attempt to locate Albrecht Entrati in Höllvania.
+Players then take control of the Drifter as they team up with The Hex, a group of Protoframes led by Arthur, as they attempt to locate Albrecht Entrati in Höllvania and combat the Man in the Wall.

 Techrot Encore

 The Techrot Encore expansion was released on March 19, 2025.
-It introduces 4 new Protoframes, and the Technocyte Coda, the Infested counterpart to the Grineer's Kuva Lich and Corpus's Sisters of Parvos-based on members of the fictitious boy band "On-Lyne".
+It introduces four new Protoframes, and the Technocyte Coda, the Infested counterpart to the Grineer's Kuva Lich and Corpus's Sisters of Parvos-based on members of the fictitious boy band "On-Lyne".

+The Old Peace

+The Old Peace expansion was released on December 10, 2025, adding a new cinematic quest, where players explore the Tenno's long-forgotten memories of the distant Tau system as both a student of the Tauron Academy and a child soldier of the Old War.
+The update introduces a new devil-themed Warframe, Uriel, three new Protoframes, an expanded Focus school system, the Honoria cosmetic title system, and remastered Operator and Drifter models.
+Two new gamemodes were introduced: Descendia, where players descend a tower fighting against numerous enemies and uncovering the memories of Roathe, the Orokin Protoframe of Uriel, and 'The Perita Rebellion', where players relive the Tenno's memories of the battlefield in the Old War and complete objectives in a given time limit until they are forced to fight one of three bosses, the Hunhullus, a giant Sentient mecha, the Dactolyst, a Sentient lost to the hivemind, or the 'Prime Vanguard', stolen Warframes commandeered by the separatist Anarchs faction.

+The Shadowgrapher

+The Shadowgrapher was released on March 25, 2026.
+The update added Follie, a new painter/ink themed Warframe, along with a new gamemode, Follie's Hunt.
+The gamemode sees players enter the wreckage of Vesper Relay, a colossal Tenno architecture destroyed by the Grineer faction during the Operation: Eyes of Blight event in 2014, and collect paint to complete three canvases while being chased by hostile clones of Follie.